 Finally, they can then develop a personalized program that will address the underlying issue and help you get on track with recovery sustainably.

-There are many different treatment options available for shoulder pain.
+There are many different treatment options available for shoulder discomfort.
 Physical therapy is almost always the best place to start since it's a conservative, and non-invasive, option.
-Physical therapy can help to improve range of motion, strength, and function while also reducing pain.
-PT may also be used in conjunction with other treatment options.
+A PT treatment plan may also be used in conjunction with other treatment options.

 PT Treatment Options

-What combination of treatment recommendations is right for you will depend on your unique injury, preferences, and needs.
-They will include one or more of the following:
+What combination of treatment recommendations is right for you will depend on your unique injury and preferences.
+Your physical therapist may include one or more of the following in your treatment plan:

 - Education: This is the most valuable treatment your physical therapist will offer.
 They will provide education that helps you feel empowered.
 Topics will include what to expect during the healing process, understanding the cause of your pain (and how lifestyle choices affect it), posture and biomechanics optimization and relevant activity modification.

-- Exercise prescription: A personalized program will be designed to reduce pain acutely and promote better biomechanics for long term pain relief.
-This will include stretches, range of motion, coordination, and strengthening exercises.
+- Exercise prescription: Your physical therapist will design a home exercise program to reduce pain acutely and promote better biomechanics for long-term pain relief.
+This will include stretches, coordination, and strengthening exercises.

-- Ergonomics training: For better postures with sleeping and sitting; and better habits when working at the computer, in the kitchen, or in the garage.
+- Ergonomics training: To help you maintain better postures with sleeping and sitting; and better habits when working at the computer, in the kitchen, or in the garage.

-- Manual therapy: Sometime hands-on therapy is needed.
-For example, your physical therapist can provide soft tissue mobilization (expertly guided and focused massage), joint mobilization, trigger point dry needling, highly focalized stretching, myofascial release and guided range of motion.
+- Manual therapy: Sometime hands-on manual therapy is needed.
+For example, your physical therapist may provide soft tissue mobilization (expertly guided and focused massage), joint mobilization, trigger point dry needling, highly focalized stretching, myofascial release and guided range of motion.

-- Physical modalities: These are used for short term pain relief and include things like ice, heat, electrical stimulation, vibration guns, class IV laser and ultrasound.
+- Physical modalities: These are used to relieve pain short-term and include things like ice, heat, electrical stimulation, vibration guns, class IV laser and ultrasound.

 - Other tools: Your physical therapist may utilize other tools to promote tissue healing, such as kinesiology taping, dry needling, cupping, scraping, etc.